 Presbyopia: A condition that occurs with age and results in changes within the make-up of the natural lens, which causes refractive errors to happen.

-The best laser eye surgery Los Angeles doctors, particularly Doctor Ferzaad Moosa, tell us that as the name clues us in, laser vision correction is a way of fixing refractive vision issues using state-of-the-art laser technology.
-Laser technology has advanced drastically within the last few decades and is now safer and more precise than it ever was before.
+Laser vision correction is a way of fixing refractive vision issues using state-of-the-art laser technology.
+It has advanced drastically within the last few decades and is now safer and more precise than it ever was before.

-LASIK involves the use of laser technology that cuts a very thin, square flap into the outer layer of the cornea so that the eye surgeon can change the shape of the layers underneath to repair the imperfections in curvature that are causing the distorted vision.
+LASIK involves the use of laser technology that cuts a very thin, square flap into the outer layer of the cornea.
+The eye surgeon then changes the shape of the layers underneath to repair the imperfections in curvature that are causing the distorted vision.

 A LASIK procedure is very unique since it is the only laser vision correction that uses the flap technique to perform the changes to the cornea.